Credit card debt can spiral out of control. Here are some ways to prevent credit card debt and protect yourself from getting in over your head.

 - Do not use credit cards to finance an unaffordable lifestyle.
 If you are constantly using credit cards and are unable to pay the resulting bill each month, then consider whether you are using your cards to try to make an unreasonable budget work.
+Our credit counseling advice is to always live within your means to avoid debt.

 - Avoid using credit cards if you’re already in financial trouble.
 Finance charges and other fees will add to your debt burden.
 However, using your credit card in a time of financial difficulty is better than taking out a home equity loan, where your home is put on the line.